 Why You Should Buy Silver

 For the past 5,000 years, silver has been recognized as one of the most valuable negotiable currencies among the great civilizations of the world, and that still holds true today.
-Ounce for ounce, silver is the least expensive of all the precious metals, and is considered to be an asset which provides financial protection against weak currencies, as well as inflation or deflation.
+Ounce for ounce, silver is the least expensive of all the precious metals, and is considered to be an asset which helps provide financial protection against weak currencies, as well as inflation or deflation.

 Why Purchase Silver in Addition to Gold?

 If you already have a strong position with regard to your gold collection, you might wonder why it would be prudent to also own some silver.
 Silver has a unique position among precious metals in that it has appeal both as a collectible and as an industrial commodity.
-This gives it a unique appeal, because if one demand source should dip a little, there is another in place which will maintain demand for silver.
+This gives it a unique appeal, because if one demand source should dip a little, there can be another in place which will maintain demand for silver.

 Virtually all electronics require some amount of silver in their manufacture, because it possesses exceptional qualities of conductivity and is a good electrical pathway.
 Silver is often used on circuit boards, telephones, television sets, solar panels, batteries, medical instruments, CDs, microwave ovens, hearing aids, and DVDs.